 - Another Playstation example: The American ad for Um Jammer Lammy depicted a car jumping a ramp and crashing into a pool at high speed, while listening to the Stage 4 music.

 - Now that The Man Your Man Could Smell Like has run its course, Old Spice has resorted to...hawks scary enough to make a player lay down a royal flush.

-- It's not a real ad.
-It's an LGBT art film made by the late Gay video artist Tom Rubnitz.
+- This video from 1987, entitled "Pickle Surprise," is a sort-of parody.
+It appears to be a commercial for mayonnaise, but this 90-second Mind Screw is actually a short film created by gay video artist Tom Rubnitz.
 It's basically some weird sexual Double Entendre made in the style of a kitschy commercial.

 - Just for Feet, a sneaker company, hired an ad firm to design a commercial for the Super Bowl.
 The ad in question featured a Kenyan runner getting hunted down and "tagged" by white scientists with a pair of sneakers.
 Setting aside the weird-ass nature and Unfortunate Implications, Just for Feet was so pissed off by the ad that they brought suit against the ad firm.

 - This Japanese series of commercials featured six dancing cat women covered from top to bottom in latex.
 They would reveal the celebrity in one of the suits, while asking the viewer to guess the next one.
 If this campaign doesn't convince you to go see a boat race, we don't know what will.